mozilla-services/docs/source/storage/apis-2.0.rst

-    Successful requests will receive a **201 Created** response if a new BSO is created, or a **204 No Content** response if an existing BSO is updated  The response will include an *X-Timestamp* header giving the new modification time of the object.
+    Successful requests will receive a **201 Created** response if a new BSO is created, or a **204 No Content** response if an existing BSO is updated  The response will include an *X-Last-Modified* header giving the new modification time of the object.

     Note that the server may impose a limit on the amount of data submitted